Driver who exploded Cybertruck in Las Vegas railed about ‘political grievances’ and domestic issues before suicide

 The writings were found in the cellphone of Matthew Alan Livelsberger, the truck’s driver, said Sheriff Dori Koren of the Las Vegas Metropolitan Police Department in a news conference.

-In his writings, the driver of the Cybertruck said the incident was intended not as a “terrorist attack” but rather “a wake-up call,” according to police.
-He wrote in a letter recovered by investigators that “Americans only pay attention to spectacles and violence” and “fireworks and explosives” were best to get his point across.
+In one letter, the driver of the Cybertruck said the incident was intended not as a “terrorist attack” but rather “a wake-up call,” according to police.
+He wrote in the letter recovered by investigators that “Americans only pay attention to spectacles and violence” and “fireworks and explosives” were best to get his point across.

 The Cybertruck was detonated outside a Trump International Hotel in Las Vegas Wednesday.
 Livelsberger, 37, of Colorado, died in the incident and seven others were injured.
 Authorities on Friday said his identity had been confirmed through tattoos and DNA from relatives.